ziadkassam/Exon/README.txt

- A PoC library implementation of Exon: Exactly-Once Oblivious Messaging Protocol
+!A PoC library implementation of Exon: Exactly-Once Oblivious Messaging Protocol
 ---

 Exon is a host-to-host message-based protocol that is op- timized to guarantee the exactly-once (EO) delivery of these messages.
 This is possible through the concept of reserving slots at the destination host before sending any payload.
 When a slot is first consumed at the destination host, it is deleted and, therefore, duplication will not occur no mat- ter how many retransmissions are done, e.g., given possible network issues.

-Features Highlights
+!Features Highlights
 ---